 In Instrumental music has been an important part of Watkins Memorial High School since the school first opened its doors in 1955, after the former Pataskala, Etna, and Kirkersville high schools were consolidated into the newly-created Southwest Licking Local School District.
 Early offerings, under the direction of Mr. Leslie Mesler, afforded students the opportunity to participate in Marching, Concert, Cadet, and Dance band groups.
 The Marching Band's earliest identity was very much in the military band style, with the members outfitted in black ROTC uniforms with white shirts and black ties beneath and cadet style hats.

 The 1970's brought changes to the band program, which was now made up of marching band, symphonic band, jazz band, and pep band.
 The Marching Warriors, now performing more contemporary music under the direction of Mr. Lupidi and Mr. Stevens, ditched their ROTC uniforms for the first time since the school's opening.
 The band would now be outfitted in a script "WM" white and gold bib over black pants and jackets, with each member wearing a tall, black Busby hat.
 The 1970's saw the band program starting to travel outside of Ohio to perform, including trips to Orlando to perform at the newly-opened Walt Disney World resort.
 Before the decade would end, Mr. Jim Morgan would take the reins of the band program and start shaping it into what we recognize today.
-In 1978, Mr. Morgan began hosting the Mid Ohio Classic band competition at Watkins Memorial, a tradition that has carried on for 40 years.
+In 1978, Mr. Morgan began hosting the Mid Ohio Classic band competition at Watkins Memorial, a tradition that has carried on for more than 40 years.

 The 1980's saw another change to the Marching Warriors' uniform, as the band took on a thoroughly modern look with the group in V-neck tops of varying colors (winds in gold, percussion in black) paired with black Aussie hats.
 The band program grew throughout the 80's to the largest numbers in school history up to that point.
 The marching band became to be known as "big gold" to opposing Licking County League schools as the band outnumbered nearly all of their county rivals.
 Before the 1980's came to an end, Mr. Morgan would retire after 45 years in education and having left a profound impact on instrumental music at Watkins Memorial.
 Mr. Larry Klabunde briefly lead the band program before departing for Worthington High School.
 In 1989, Tom Young was tapped to take over the program, a position he would hold for nearly 25 years.